Autism. 1 in 30.

 We also know that a huge number of autistic individuals are lesbian, gay, bisexual, or transgender, or non-binary or genderqueer or many other gender identities.
 Research on this is very sparse.
 So our knowledge of gender identity, sexual identity and autism is woeful.
 For example, diagnostic teams may spot 'butch' lesbian autistic women.
 What about the 'femme' ones?
 Different cultural styles and norms might mean that some are missed from diagnosis.

-There are so many factors that mean we are missing arguably most autistic females and many others from diagnosis.
+There are so many factors that mean we are missing arguably most autistic women and many others from diagnosis.

-So, let's consider what happens if it's actually 50% males and 50% females/NB, a figure proposed by some of the professionals with whom I work, from their own experience also.
+So, let's consider what happens if it's actually 50% men and 50% women/NB, a figure proposed by some of the professionals with whom I work, from their own experience also.

 '1 in 45' is autistic, of which 81% of those diagnosed are boys, nearly all white.
-So...adding back in the missed females and NB...those considered 'too old', People of Colour...
+So...adding back in the missed women and NB...those considered 'too old', People of Colour...

 <does bit of maths>